ledaihiepdylan/Credit-Risk---Banking-Analysis-Hiep-Dylan/README.md

 * Hiep Dylan
 * LinkedIn: https://www.linkedin.com/in/hiepledai-dylan/

+Example: Individuals with less than one year of work experience have the highest default rate (27.94%).
+When clicking on the “<1 year” column in the chart, we can further drill down into the data as follows.
+Within this group (<1 YOE), at the time of the loan, unemployed individuals have the highest default rate (27.94%).
+They typically borrow for medical expenses or debt consolidation.
+If we only analyze Job Type in isolation, we would not uncover this insight!
+(Dashboard page 1)

 ## 📌 Overview

 This project focuses on analyzing credit risk in a banking dataset to understand borrower behavior, loan distribution, and key factors driving loan default.